harry5z/Sanguosha/README.md

 How to play (As of 1/3/2014):

-Run Master.java without arguments (a small window will appear) Run several Client.java without arguments click "start" on the small window.
+1. Run Master.java without arguments (a small window will appear)

+2. Run several Client.java without arguments

+3. Click "start" on the small window.

 Current Progress:

 As of 1/3/2014:

 1. Basic documentation

 2. Master and Client